ankitects/anki-manual/src/deck-options.md

 Controls whether Anki should add new cards into the deck randomly, or sequentially.
 When you change this option, Anki will re-sort the decks in the current preset.

-If you're not using an outdated Anki version, you don't need to change this option.
-Instead, see [display order](deck-options.md#display-order) later in this section].
+On recent Anki versions, you should leave this option set to `sequential`, and adjust the [display order](deck-options.md#display-order) instead.

 ## Lapses